designstem/projects/colorblindness/index.md

   ### Aim.
   ~In order to know how to design products/information using color (color combinations), the students need to gather knowledge about different concepts, that influence whether a color combination works for colorblind people or not.
   This phase should focus on making sure that the students end up with the correct information (so not too experimental, but mostly informative).
-  The students need to do all of the working stations.~
+  The students should do all of the working stations, if they are still beginners.
+But if they already know about certain topics, they may just do the tasks for each learning station for repetition, or they can even skip them completely.~

 </f-notes>